HarryHung/amr-search/README.md

 # AMRsearch

+This ia fork of Pathogenwatch's AMRsearch.
+The original Docker container is provided as a Docker Executable Image, this fork provides a Docker enviornment, which is designed for integrating into the [GPS Unified Pipeline](https://github.com/HarryHung/gps-unified-pipeline) (a Nextflow Pipeline for processing Streptococcus pneumoniae sequencing raw reads).

 ## About

 AMRsearch is primary tool used by Pathogenwatch to genotype and infer AMR resistance phenotype from assembled microbial